 The day I realized I was burnt out, I managed to get myself out of the car and into the house.
 I was met by two smiling faces and one adult who was relieved to have my help.
 That’s not to say that the day went smoothly — it didn’t.
 There were tantrums (both from me and the kids, I’ll admit), messes to clean up and I went home and cried.
 But when I woke up the next day, I knew I needed to do something to prevent that level of burnout from affecting me and the kids I loved so much.

-Caregiver burnout does happen, even to the caregivers with the best attitudes and strongest boundaries.
-If you are experiencing extreme fatigue, ongoing illnesses or the inability to bounce back from an episode of burnout, you should consult your doctor or health care professional.
+Caregiver burnout does happen, even to the nannies and caregivers with the best attitudes and strongest boundaries.
+If you are experiencing extreme fatigue, ongoing illnesses or the inability to bounce back from an episode of burnout, you should consult your doctor or healthcare professional.
 Burnout shouldn’t be a normal part of your life, so make sure you take time to identify it, care for yourself, and work to prevent it in the future.